Michael Keaton: 2014–2019: Renewed critical success

-In 2022, Keaton won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for Hulu's Dopesick.
+In 2021, Keaton starred as American lawyer Kenneth Feinberg in the Netflix biographical drama film Worth.
+He then starred in the Hulu miniseries Dopesick.
+He won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role.
 Keaton cites his performance in 1988's Clean and Sober as an early preparation for Dopesick.
-He also briefly reprised his role as Vulture in the SSU film Morbius, which released on April 1, 2022.
+In 2022, he briefly reprised his role as Vulture in the Sony's Spider-Man Universe (SSU) film Morbius, which released on April 1, 2022.

-Upcoming

-It has been reported that Keaton will star in Goodrich, a film about a man whose second wife suddenly leaves him, forcing him to take sole care of their nine-year-old twins.
-Directed by Hallie Meyers-Shyer, filming was set to commence on October 1, 2019.
-In June 2020, Keaton entered talks to reprise his role as Batman/Bruce Wayne in the DC Extended Universe's upcoming superhero film, The Flash, which is scheduled to be released on June 23, 2023, after last playing the role in 1992.
-In August 2020, it was reported that Keaton would be reprising his role as Bruce Wayne/Batman, though Keaton disputed these claims on October 21 and again on March 22, 2021, stating that it was not confirmed.
-However, on April 19, 2021, Keaton's talent agency, ICM Partners, officially confirmed his involvement with the film when production had officially begun.

-He was set to reprise the character in Batgirl starring Leslie Grace, set for a release on HBO Max, taking some inspiration from the acclaimed DC Animated Universe animated series, Batman Beyond, with Keaton playing the elder Bruce Wayne as the title character's mentor and remote coordinator in the Batcave.
-The film was cancelled in August 2022.
-He will also reprise the character in the 2023 scheduled Aquaman and the Lost Kingdom, in a deleted scene.
-On May 6, 2022, it was reported that Keaton is set to star in and direct the noir thriller, Knox Goes Away.
+In 2023, Keaton reprised his role as Batman/Bruce Wayne, after last playing the role in 1992, in the DC Extended Universe superhero film The Flash.
+He filmed scenes to reprise the character in Batgirl starring Leslie Grace, set for a release on HBO Max, taking some inspiration from the acclaimed DC Animated Universe animated series Batman Beyond with Keaton playing the elder Bruce Wayne as the title character's mentor and remote coordinator in the Batcave, only for the film's release to be cancelled in August 2022.
+Keaton stated that he did not care about that decision because he had made money making the film, though he said he felt badly for the film's directors.
+He also reprised the character in the 2023 film Aquaman and the Lost Kingdom, in an ultimately deleted scene.
+Keaton also starred in and directed the 2023 noir thriller Knox Goes Away.

+In 2024, Keaton reprised his role as Beetlejuice for Beetlejuice Beetlejuice.
+Keaton next starred in Goodrich, a film about a man whose second wife suddenly leaves him, forcing him to take sole care of their nine-year-old twins.
+Directed by Hallie Meyers-Shyer, filming was set to commence in October 2019, but after a delay ultimately began in April 2023.

+On April 16, 2025, it was reported that Keaton would be joining the cast of the Netflix and AGBO adaptation of the Alex North novel The Whisper Man.

 Personal life

+Marriage and family

-Keaton was married to Caroline McWilliams from 1982–90.
+Keaton was married to Caroline McWilliams from 1982 to 1990.
 They have a son, Sean, born in 1983.
-Keaton had a relationship with actress Courteney Cox from 1990–95.
+Through their son, Keaton and McWilliams have two grandchildren.
+Keaton had a relationship with actress Courteney Cox from 1990 to 1995.
+He has been in a relationship with Marni Turner since 2016.